scylladb/termtables/README.md

 this is an initial row; in HTML, it's a caption.
 In Markdown, it's a line of text before the table, prefixed by `Table: `.

+The table method `.SetAlign()` takes an alignment and a column number (indexing starts at 1) and changes all _current_ cells in that column to have the given alignment.
+It does not change the alignment of cells added to the table after this call.
+Alignment is only stored on a per-cell basis.

 ## Known Issues

 Normal output:

+* `.SetAlign()` does not affect headers.

 Markdown output mode: